 If the accused appears in court they're entitled to apply for bail.
-They'll be released until the trial, unless the procurator fiscal can argue why they shouldn't get bail, for example:
+They'll be released until the trial.
+This is unless the procurator fiscal can argue why they should not get bail, for example:

 - it's likely the accused will commit more crimes

-- it's likely they won't come back for the trial
+- it's likely they will not come back for the trial

 - they're a danger to witnesses or other members of the public

 If you're worried about a suspect being released

 Tell the procurator fiscal, your police contact or your lawyer about any concerns you have about someone being released.
 There may be some special conditions put on their bail.
 For example, not being allowed to go to a particular place.

 Suspects released on bail will be told not to behave in a way that causes any alarm or distress to you or other witnesses.